nationalparkservice/CCRP_Climate_Futures_v1.0/README.md

     - In the lower right window of RStudio, you should see the files and folders from the repo under the 'Files' tab.
         - These should be the same files and folders found on (https://github.com/nationalparkservice/CCRP_Climate_Futures_dev)

-**Step 2: Tell GitHub to ignore R Project files**

-    - Navigate to the 'Git' tab in the upper right window
-    - Place check mark in the white box ('staged') next to the .RProj file
-    - Right-click the colored symbol beneath the 'status' bar
-    - Select 'Ignore'
-    - A window will appear that shows the contents of your .gitignore text file.
-Press 'save'

-**Step 3: Create a new folder for data and make sure GitHub ignores it**
+**Step 2: Create a new folder for data and make sure GitHub ignores it**

 The parsing scripts are not functional in version 1 (due to remote work) so data must be parsed and placed appropriately before running the .Rmd script